temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

     - 1 or multiple .jar files:

-        - these files contain the elenium test cases to be executed
+        - these files contain the Selenium test cases to be executed

-        - this must copy all the test results to F:/TCD/TestResults folder
+        - the framework should copy all the test results to F:/TCD/TestResults folder

-            - Temenos Continuous Deployment Platform will move the results in this folder to a store account and give a download facility from the Temenos Continuous Deployment Platform
+            - Temenos Continuous Deployment Platform will move the results in this folder to a centralized storage account and provide a download facility from the Temenos Continuous Deployment Platform

-        - this must as well create a manifest file (the sample structure will be present in the documentation portal).
+        - the framework must create a manifest file as well (the sample structure will be present in the documentation portal).
 The same must be uploaded to F:/TCD/TestResults folder